Other Rules and Responsibilities

 University and Department Enrollment Responsibilities

-Every graduate student should be aware of the MA and PhD requirements stated in the University Graduate Bulletin.
+Every graduate student should be aware of the MA and PhD requirements stated in the Graduate Studies Bulletin.
 Department responsibilities and requirements are in addition to, or part of, the general University responsibilities.

 No later than the end of the second year, a Master of Arts Program of Study Form must be completed by each student.
 Please consult with the department administrator for details.
 The degree is awarded after successful completion of requirements for a major and minor field, the comprehensive literature survey, and the PhD qualifying examination.